a77med-Ibrahim/Deep-learning/README.md

 # Deep-learning
-A repository for all my Deep learning projects
+A repository for all my deep learning projects with detailed explanations.